What you'll set up

-Configure an HTTP endpoint to receive real-time events from Elido — link created, link clicked (aggregated), domain verified, abuse flagged, and more.
+- An HTTPS endpoint that receives real-time Elido events — link created, clicked, domain verified, abuse flagged, and more.

 Webhooks push events from Elido to your server as they happen.
 Use them instead of polling the API when you need real-time data — typical use cases include syncing link metadata to your CRM, building a custom dashboard, or kicking off a CI pipeline when a link is published.